narwhalacademy/zebra-crossing/README.md

 #### Don't use your full name

-- **Consider using a nickname** or just your first name.
+- **Consider using a nickname** or only your first name (if your first name is common where you live).
 This is especially important if your full name is very unique, which makes it very easy to search for online.
 - **Consider using a persistent pseudonym or collective identity,** especially if you’re a public figure.
 For more information on how and why, see:
   - Tactical Tech: [Zen and the art of making tech work for you](https://gendersec.tacticaltech.org/wiki/index.php/Complete_manual#Creating_and_managing_identities_online)